 How much does a Project Surveyor make?

-A Project Surveyor plays a key role in construction and engineering projects.
-They ensure that projects stay on track and within budget.
-The average yearly salary for a Project Surveyor is around $88,117.
-This salary can vary based on experience, location, and the specific industry.
+A Project Surveyor plays a vital role in construction and development projects.
+They help ensure that projects are built correctly and safely.
+Knowing how much a Project Surveyor earns can guide those considering this career.
+The average yearly salary for a Project Surveyor is around $88,355.
+This salary varies based on experience, location, and the type of projects they work on.

 What are the highest paying cities for a Project Surveyor?